IntrospectiveSystems/xGraph/Core/Modules/xGraph/PanelView/README.md

 ## Getting Started

-The Most Basic Panel Require no Pars. by default it will fill the space proveided by its parent, split it in half veritcally (one panel on the left, one on the right), and place its first two children inside the panels.
+The Most Basic Panel Requires no Pars.
+By default it will fill the space proveided by its parent, split it in half veritcally (one panel on the left, one on the right), and place its first two children inside the panels.

 Example